PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 ## Original Data Structure

-Detailed community data is found on the microsite by by navigating to the [State Fluoridation Reports page](https://nccd.cdc.gov/DOH_MWF/Reports/Default.aspx).
+Detailed community data is found on the microsite by navigating to the [State Fluoridation Reports page](https://nccd.cdc.gov/DOH_MWF/Reports/Default.aspx).
 From here select a state and then click "Fluoridation Status Report" to reach a detailed data table.
 The table is formatted as follows with sample data from Iowa:

 | PWS ID | PWS Name | County | Population Served | Fluoridated | Fluoride Conc. |
 | ------ | -------- | ------ | ----------------- | ----------- | -------------- |
 | IA-0105002 | Adair Municipal Water Supply | Adair (Primary) | 781 | No | 0.45 |
 | IA-0135046 | Fontanelle Water Works | Adair (Primary) | 742 | Yes | 0.70 |

 Each row is a unique year-water system.
-There are multiple row per county.
+There are multiple rows per county.
 These tables may be downloaded manually as an Excel file with the **Export** link.

 The year of the fluoridation report reflects year from which the data was pulled from the WFRS database, not the year for which the data was submitted.
 The year of data submission is not shown and can be many years old